-PRO TIP: On a fair catch, the returner is not required to catch the ball, however if he decides not too and then touches it, it's treated as a fumble.
+PRO TIP: On a fair catch, the returner is not required to catch the ball.
+If the returner decides not too and then touches it, it's treated as a fumble.

-After the return ends from a fair catch the team starts with the ball at the spot of the catch.
+After a fair catch, the offense starts with the ball at the spot of the fair catch was signaled.